bobsanjo/PRIV/receive-store-aggregatable-reports.md

   }
 ```

-Once converted, your summary report will look like the example `results.json`.
-When debug_run is enabled, the debug summary report returns something similar to example `debug_results.json`.
+Once converted, your summary report will look like the `results.json` example.
+When debug_run is enabled, the debug summary report returns something similar to the `debug_results.json` example.

 ### results.json (example)